Vera Jordanova: Modeling

+Acting

 Jordanova started her acting career in Finland, where she appeared in a few Finnish TV series, such as Isänmaan Toivot.
-Her debut in American cinema was in Eli Roth's horror sequel Hostel II, playing the part of Axelle, a mysterious woman who works for Elite Hunting to lure tourists into the Slovakian "death factory" for worldwide clientele of torture aficionados.
+Her debut in American cinema was in Eli Roth's horror sequel Hostel II, playing the part of Axelle, a mysterious woman who works for Elite Hunting to lure tourists into the Slovak "death factory" for worldwide clientele of torture aficionados.

-In 2021 Vera landed the main role in the Bulgarian TV drama series Belezi where she portrays the provocative and manipulative Vera Dermendjieva.
+In 2021, Vera landed the main role in the Bulgarian TV drama series Belezi, where she portrays the provocative and manipulative Vera Dermendjieva.